-As Global Research Director for Big Data, Analytics & Cognitive/Artificial Intelligence at International Data Corporation, Chua says that in the not-so-distant future, they believe that advances in AI and machine learning will propel us to the point where it’s possible to build predictive, conversational, digital assistants like the ones you see in modern sci-fi movies.
+As Global Research Director for Big Data, Analytics & Cognitive/Artificial Intelligence at International Data Corporation, Chua says that in the not-so-distant future, advances in AI and machine learning will propel us to the point where it’s possible to build predictive, conversational, digital assistants like the ones you see in modern science fiction movies.

 “Some smartphone manufacturers are already developing mobile phones with neural networks inside,” says Chua.
-“We’re on the verge of seeing powerful AI systems running locally on your mobile phone.
-That’s the kind of digital transformation that’s going to disrupt how we work and live in the not-so-distant future.”
+“We’re on the verge of seeing powerful AI systems running locally on your mobile phone.”

-The explosion of AI has inspired lots of commentary.
-In this Digital Trailblazer interview, Chua helps us cut through the hype and understand why missing the bus on AI could put your organization at the mercy of your rivals.
+In this Digital Trailblazer interview, Chua helps us understand why procrastinating on AI adoption could put your organization at the mercy of your rivals.

 Hope you enjoy the conversation.